Hi Dr. Wilson. Thanks for your time! 🙂 We’re here to learn a little about you…

-9. Your website (Chobe Wildlife Rescue) highlights some of the activities you deal with at the moment.
+9. Your website (International Wildlife Rescue) highlights some of the activities you deal with at the moment.
 Is there any way to help?
 Now is the time for our audience to know how to get involved.

 I have a wish list of things that are needed.
 If I had $400,000 I could change the world here in Africa, I have expended all my life’s savings into wildlife and I now have to rely on donations and grants.
 If I could spend half as much time in the bush doing well as I do on the internet begging for funding, a lot more would be accomplished.

 One day, I will need volunteers to assist me so I can delegate.
 I am only one person and if it were not for my girlfriend Laura that keeps me straight I would have gone wild a while ago.